When should I arrive for my appointment?

 Do I need a referral to make an appointment?

 No, you do not need a referral to make an appointment.
 We are currently accepting new patients.
-However, for your visit to be covered through your insurance please contact your insurance provider to understand the terms of your policy.
+However, for your visit to be covered through your insurance, please contact your insurance provider to understand the terms of your policy, including copays and deductibles.

-Do I need to have my blood pressure checked regularly?
+Do I need to come in to the office physically or have my blood pressure and labs checked regularly?

 How is the doctor-patient relationship different here, compared to other hospitals or clinics?